-In addition, President Stanley, as Central New York REDC co-chair, communicates with members of the region's Control Room, and several members of SUNY Oswego's Health and Safety Group attend or convene weekly meetings with the Oswego County Health Department and with medical experts from local hospitals, including Oswego Health and Upstate Medical University.
-Campus leaders and Health and Safety Group members also regularly consult with and share restart strategies with local higher education, medical, business and civic leaders, including our Oswego County administrator, Onondaga County executive, City of Oswego mayor, City of Syracuse mayor, City of Oswego Police and Fire departments and Town of Oswego officials.
+Several members of SUNY Oswego's Health and Safety Group attend or convene weekly meetings with the Oswego County Health Department and with medical experts from local hospitals, including Oswego Health and Upstate Medical University.
+Campus leaders and Health and Safety Group members will also regularly consult with and share restart strategies with local higher education, medical, business and civic leaders, including our Oswego County administrator, Onondaga County executive, City of Oswego mayor, City of Syracuse mayor, City of Oswego Police and Fire departments and Town of Oswego officials.